Aditys018/Lift_Simulation/README.md

 # UI
 ![Lift](https://github.com/user-attachments/assets/d8460eeb-23c8-48f7-a123-6127fa0e69c3)

-# Requirements
+# Completed_Requirements
-  1. Have a page where you input the number of floors and lifts from the user
+  1. A page where you input the number of floors and lifts from the user
   2. An interactive UI is generated, where we have visual depictions of lifts and buttons on floors
   3. Upon clicking a particular button on the floor, a lift goes to that floor